intelsdi-x/snap-plugin-collector-docker/README.md

 #### Configuration parameters
 * Set environment variable `PROCFS_MOUNT` to point to the path where proc of host is mounted.

+In order to setup Docker Remote API endpoint in **workflow** section of a task configuration file it is necessary to include following:

+    workflow:
+      collect:
+        config:
+          /intel/docker:
+            endpoint: "<DOCKER_REMOTE_API_ENDPOINT>"

+where *DOCKER_REMOTE_API_ENDPOINT* is an endpoint that is being used to communicate with Docker daemon via Docker Remote API.
+For more information see [Docker Remote API reference](https://docs.docker.com/engine/reference/api/docker_remote_api/)

 ## Documentation
 There are a number of other resources you can review to learn to use this plugin:
 * [Docker documentation](https://docs.docker.com/)